 -

 Equivalence: Fractions can be equivalent even if they look different.
-For example, 1/2 and 2/4 are equivalent fractions because they represent the same proportion.
+To give you an idea, 1/2 and 2/4 are equivalent fractions because they represent the same proportion.
 Equivalent fractions are obtained by multiplying or dividing both the numerator and the denominator by the same non-zero number.

 -

 Simplification (Reducing Fractions): Simplifying a fraction means reducing it to its lowest terms.
 This involves dividing both the numerator and the denominator by their greatest common divisor (GCD).
-For example, the GCD of 4 and 6 is 2, so the fraction 4/6 can be simplified to 2/3.
+Take this: the GCD of 4 and 6 is 2, so the fraction 4/6 can be simplified to 2/3.

 -